youssef-hussein98/EDF_Scheduler/README.md

 # EDF_Scheduler
- Implementation for Erliest Deadline First Schudeler.
+ Implementation for Erliest Deadline First Schudeler on FreeRtos.